ohmp/james-project/src/adr/0031-distributed-mail-queue.md

 ideal both from a privacy and space storage costs point of view.

 **getSize** operation is sub-optimal and thus not efficient.
-Combined with metric reporting of mail queue size being periodically performed by all james server this can lead, upon increasing throughtput to a Cassandra overload.
+Combined with metric reporting of mail queue size being periodically performed by all James servers this can lead, upon increasing throughput to a Cassandra overload.
 A configuration parameter allow to disable mail queue size reporting as a temporary solution.
 Some alternatives had been presented like [an eventually consistent per slice counters approach](https://github.com/linagora/james-project/pull/2565).
 An other proposed solution is [to rely on RabbitMQ management API to retrieve mail queue size](https://github.com/linagora/james-project/pull/2325)